techidaily/site-vimeo-videos/source/_posts/essential-tips-precise-video-trimming-on-vimeo-5-methods.md

 ## Part 1\.
 Best Solution to Trim and Cut Vimeo videos

-[Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/)is a professional application that helps you trim and cut videos.
+[Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/) is a professional application that helps you trim and cut videos.
 It provides many timeline editing tools, and you can remove any parts of the video that you don’t want to utilize and simply keep the ones that you wish to./p>

 1. First, you need to install and run Wondershare Filmor and [download the Vimeo video](https://tools.techidaily.com/wondershare/filmora/download/) you wish to trim.
 2. Import and add your video files.